nwo-strap/gamebus-fhir-layer/docs/source/tutorial4_fhir_api.rst

 ⚠️ Note that the search parameter :code:`patient` is always required to specify which patient (GameBus player) to query.
-When changing the patient (i.e. player id), you also need to change the token to the one assoicated with that patient (GameBus player).
+When changing the patient (i.e. player id), you also need to change the token to the one associated with that patient (GameBus player).

 Useful links